AndrewJBateman/ionic-angular-world-data/README.md

 **TODO**
 * Add Ionic accordian?

 * **Favourites** Shows a nice image with text below if there are no favourites.
 **TODO**
 * Add code to store/clear favourites.

 * **About** Working.
 Displays Unsplash image with author credit and short info about the app with links to APIs used.
 Header includes popover with working links to Author Website, Github Repo & a contact page.
 **TODO**
 * Add code so contact form is sent.

-## Status & To-do list
+## :clipboard: Status & To-do list

 * Status: Working & deployed to Firebase.
 For To-do see sections above.

-## Inspiration
+## :clap: Inspiration

 * [Ionic Academy Tutorial: How to Localise Your Ionic App with ngx-translate](https://ionicacademy.com/localise-ionic-ngx-translate/) however language selected using ion-select-option dropdown list in side-menu (ie not using a popover page).
 * [Devpato article: Setup Google Map in Angular app (The pro way)](https://dev.to/devpato/setup-google-map-in-angular-app-the-pro-way-3m9p)

-## Contact
+## :envelope: Contact

-Repo created by [ABateman](https://www.andrewbateman.org) - feel free to contact me!
+* Repo created by [ABateman](https://www.andrewbateman.org) - you are welcome to [send me a message](https://andrewbateman.org/contact)